ezsystems/commerce-documentation/docs/user_manual/shop_administration/manage_products_and_categories_with_the_econtent_db.md

 # Manage products and categories with the eContent DB

-silver.eShop supports different sources for the catalog data.
+eZ Commerce supports different sources for the catalog data.

 Product data can be managed in the backend of the shop using content types.